 Magic and Technology

 The weapons and armor of the Vendaerosians have not really changed in the 200 years since the Ascension, though advancements in forging Scintilum and Essential Air have progressed.
 The armor tends toward more knightly wear, as the concept of chivalry is strongly embraced by the Vendaeros culture.
-Ranged weaponry has also stayed much the same, though innovation has taken place in the form of a repeater ballista called the Lancer.
-Powered by Essential Air, this creation of Garo Vespuci proved to be a fearsome weapon of war when mounted on his next creation, the Airship.
-These Lancers not only have a fearsome rate of fire, but the bolts themselves are tipped with Scintilum and are very good at penetrating their target.
+For decades the ranged weapon of choice has been a repeater ballista called the Lancer.
+Powered by Essential Air, these Lancers not only have a fearsome rate of fire, but the bolts themselves are tipped with Scintilum and are very good at penetrating their target.
+In recent years, innovation has taken place in the form of the Radiant Gun.
+This creation of Garo Vespuci has proven to be a fearsome weapon of war when mounted on his other famous creation, the Airship.

 When the Ascension took place, the people of Vendaeros found themselves disconnected from the rest of the world.
 This was probably a good thing as it spared them the troubles taking place in the world below.
 However, it also had a downside as the inhabitants on different Eyots were disconnected.
 Fortunately for Vendaeros, Garo Vespuci, a prominent inventor from Landonia was visiting the city when the Ascension took place, and it was his contributions that led a few years later to the construction of the first Vendaeros Airships.
 Using the secrets of Astral Air, he created the Vespuci Airgine, used in all Vendaeros airships to this day.
 With these new airships, Vendaeros was able to reconnect with the inhabitants from other eyots and build their new realm in the sky.

 After the Ascension, the physical effects of Astra on the Incarna became obvious in the sprouting of wings and other such vestments.
 As time progressed, these vestments became more normal to the nobility, though to those who had never seen them before, they invoked feelings of awe and even fear.
 It was a period of adjustment, as those who showed such vestments were considered “blessed”.
-Immortals of the noble families now have pointed ears and golden hair and hands.
+Immortals of the noble families now have pointed ears and pure white hair and a pearlescent shimmering cast to their skin and hands.
 Some have wings and even show a nimbus of light around the heads, known as an aureole.
 Others have glowing eyes and shining gems that encircle them.

 The clothing of the Vendaerosians is often ornate, and the higher the social status, the more whites, golds and silvers are worn.
 Those in the Ordos will wear ostentatious robes the higher their rank.
 Military armor is a status symbol all unto itself, and the more armored an individual, the more martial respect they hold.
 Clothing is a way to advertise social status in Vendaeros and it is used to set the mood for social situations.

-Omni is key to the central philosophy of the culture, which is the harmonious accumulation of all life force working towards common goals.
+Almost as important as Astra, Omni is key to the central philosophy of the culture, which is the harmonious accumulation of all life-force working towards common goals.
 The people believe in everyone doing their job, and as a result the society will remain harmonious and prosperous.
 Disobedience and rebellion are almost unknown and the only true conflict arises from the ambitious in power seeking more control.
 In the belief they have been blessed by Astra, most inhabitants intrinsically feel it is their purpose to follow its tenants, which are harmony, obedience and virtuousness.
 Helping others is a core trait of the Vendaerosian people.
+Omni is the unifying principality of all life, and though most in Eldross do not share the blessing of Astra, they are yet still part of the collective lifeforce that is Omni.

 Etiquette and Society